duquesnay/obsidian-mcp-ts

 -

-Environment variables (highest priority)
+Environment Variables (highest priority)

 -

-External config file (recommended for persistent setup)
+Config File (recommended for persistent setup)

 ~/.config/mcp/obsidian.json